Community Labyrinth Walks

 Community Labyrinth walks are held on the Equinoxes, Solstices, World Labyrinth Day, and Unity World Day of Prayer.
 Please stop by closer to the date for additional information.

-The last Community Walk for 2024 is the Winter Solstice on Saturday, December 21, from 5 p.m. to 7 p.m.
+Our last Community Walk for 2024 is the Winter Solstice on Saturday, December 21, from 5 p.m. to 7 p.m.

 On September 22, 2024, we had a special dual-celebration event commemorating the 20th anniversary of our labyrinth and the 2024 Autumn Equinox.
 Please click here to read how Divine Timing played a part in creating the labyrinth!